kriti1807/TicTacToe/README.md

 kchawla@lakeheadu.ca

 **6.BUG LIST**

 To avoid any kind of bugs you have to ensure to use the latest version of Android Studio.

-This link will provide information on common kinds bugs that you may face like, run time or compile time error, invalud token or not supporting the file and many more.
+This link will provide information on common kinds bugs that you may face like, run time or compile time error, invalid token or not supporting the file and many more.
 It will also give you information on how to fix them.

 https://www.airpair.com/android/bugs-annoying-android-developers

 Here is a link which would be helful in reporting a bug

 https://developer.android.com/studio/report-bugs.html

 **7.TROUBLRSHOOTING TIPS**